ArfatAli99/Civic-Contractors-Consultants-Hub/README.md

 ## Overview

-The EBNA project provides a RESTful API to facilitate client, contractor, consultant, and admin interactions related to project management, notifications, and user data.
+The project provides a RESTful API to facilitate client, contractor, consultant, and admin interactions related to project management, notifications, and user data.

 ## User Roles